-Your printer can handle individual labels or those with a pin-fed backing sheet.
-The procedures for loading labels are the same as those for loading single forms or pin-fed report paper, except for the following precautions:
+Your printer can handle individual labels or those with a pin-feed backing sheet.
+The procedures for loading labels are the same as those for loading single sheets or pin-feed paper, except for the following precautions:

-- ✓ Labels are thicker than normal paper.
-You must adjust the forms thickness indicator.
-Always start with the indicator all the way towards the front of the printer, then slowly push it back until print density is optimized. - ✓ When feeding labels, do not use reverse feed, paper park, or the demand document mode.
+✓ When feeding labels, do not use reverse feed, paper park, or use the demand document mode.
 When labels reverse feed, they can peel off the backing and jam in the printer.
-To avoid reverse feeding when you are ready to remove labels from the printer, tear them off at aperforation that has not yet entered the printer.
+To avoid reverse feeding when you are ready to remove labels from the printer, tear them off at a perforation that has not yet entered the printer.
 Then, press the Form Feed button to eject any labels remaining in the printer.